 Chorus is a combined 7th/8th grade year round Enrichment class.

 REQUIRED FOR SELECTED STUDENTS

-the ACT Aspire Reading test.
+the ACT Aspire Reading and Math tests.
 The majority of the students selected for

 this class are "A" and "AB" honor roll students and may be in advanced

 classes.
 Students will learn test taking strategies and